jvermeir/ShoppingList/log.md

 todo:
 - draggable: https://m2.material.io/components/cards/android#using-cards

-done - this was caused by using the name in stead of the id to set the value of a dropdown
+done - this was caused by using the name instead of the id to set the value of a dropdown
 ```
 MUI: You have provided an out-of-range value `ing3` for the select component.
 Consider providing a value that matches one of the available options or ''.